smprotocol/pintpack/README.md

 holding the values.
 The values object is encoded and decoded using the same schema - a id is assigned to both the schema and values.

-_The PintPack Protocol is designed for implemented in any programing language._
+_The PintPack Protocol is designed for implementation in any programing language._

 ### Schema